usystems/webling-plugins/README.md

 	hooks: [{
 		hook: 'member-panel',
 		label: 'Hello World',
-		tagName: 'plugin-hello-wolrd'
+		tagName: 'plugin-hello-world'
 	}],
 	onLoad(context) {
-		customElements.define('plugin-hello-wolrd', PluginHelloWorld);
+		customElements.define('plugin-hello-world', PluginHelloWorld);
 	}
 }
 ```

-A Weblig plugin consists of two parts
+A Weblig plugin consists of two parts: the _configuration_ and the _custom elements_:

-### The Plugin Configuration
+### The Plugin configuration

 The plugin must be a valid ES Module.
 The plugin configuration is exported as the default export.
 It must contain the
 following keys:

 - `name`: String

-    Every plugin must have a name.
+    Every plugin must have a unique name.
 We recommend using the [Reverse Domain Name Notaion](https://en.wikipedia.org/wiki/Reverse_domain_name_notation)
-    to make clear there the plugin comes from.
+    to make clear where the plugin comes from.

 - `apiversion`: Number

-    A plugin must specify which Version of the Plugin it is compatible with.
-Currently, only the number `1` is a
+    A plugin must specify with which version of the API it is compatible.
+Currently, only the version `1` is supported.
-    valid value.

 - `pluginversion`: String

-    We recommend versioning a Webling plugin using [Sematic Versioning](https://semver.org).
+    We recommend versioning the plugin using [Semantic Versioning](https://semver.org).

 - `hooks`: Array

-    In the hooks array it is specified how the plugin should extend Webling.
-In the example above, the tag `plugin-hello-wolrd`
+    The hooks array specifies how the plugin extends Webling.
+In the example above, the tag `plugin-hello-world`
-    is inserted in the member panel.
-In the navigation the label `Hello World is displayed.
-Every hook has different
+    is inserted into the member panel.
+In the navigation a new menu item with the label `Hello World` is displayed.
-    options.
-The hooks are described in [extension Points](#extension-points)
+    Every hook has different options.
+The hooks are described in [extension points](#extension-points)

 - `onLoad`: Function

     After Webling is loaded, all plugins are dynamically imported and the `onLoad` of each plugin is called.
 The `onLoad`
     function gets the plugin context as an argument.
 The context is described in [Starting a Plugin](#the-plugin-context).

-    The on load callback should register all custom elements provided in the hooks.
+    The `onLoad` callback should register all custom elements provided in the hooks.

     The `onLoad` function can return a Promise if it needs to execute asynchronous actions.